LycheeOrg/LycheeOrg.github.io/docs/md/faq.md

 ### Which file formats are supported?
 Lychee supports major image formats, and since version 3.2.1 some video formats as well.
 Specifically, `*.jpg`, `*.jpeg`, `*.png`, `*.gif`, `*.ogv`, `*.mp4`, `*.webm`, and `*.mov` are accepted.

 If you're uploading video files, make sure to increase your upload limits in `php.ini`.
-See the [Install](installation.html) section for more information.
+See the [Installation](installation.html) section for more information.

 ### What is new?
-Take a look at the [Changelog](Changelog) to see what's new.
+Take a look at the [Release Notes](releases.html) to see what's new.

 ### How can I easily contact the LycheeOrg organization?
 There is a gitter associated with the project, feel free to join us there: https://gitter.im/LycheeOrg/Lobby

 ### How can I set thumbnails for my albums?
-Thumbnails are selected automatically from the photos inside the album (and any subalbums) based on the photo sorting order specified in the [Settings](Settings#sorting). _Precedence is given to starred photos_.
+Thumbnails are selected automatically from the photos inside the album (and any subalbums) based on the photo sorting order specified in the [Settings](settings.html#sorting). _Precedence is given to starred photos_.
 In practical terms, if only one photo inside an album is starred, that photo is guaranteed to be the top thumbnail.

 ### Is it possible to create folders inside another folder?
 If so, how to do that?